 Most of us perhaps feel that one of the most defining moments in our lives was when we braved our way to get home from school on our own.
 For those who were not well off to have a car and hire the services of a family driver, join the school bus even and just simply do with the help of a guardian, household help or a kind neighbor, that time will come when one just wished things will be different, that one will be allowed to take care of himself and not continue to burden anybody else.
 I remembered that day when I decided to take command of such things.
 Too clearly, that it was one of the most told stories I had shared with my kids.

-I felt terrible as one feels rejection easily when you are left out, be it accidentally worst intentionally.
-You feel helpless, alone and afraid.
-And that feeling stays with you for a long time.
+I felt terrible and rejected.
+Perhaps what happened was not intentional still I felt left out.
+Not only that but I felt helpless, alone and afraid.
+And as a kid that feeling stays with you for a long time.
 Later I learned that my aunt was preoccupied and was in a hurry to get home because one of her kids were sick.
 I had no choice but to understand.

-I told myself then, I will not let that happen again.
+I told myself then that I will not let it happen again.
 Strange enough it did but this time I finally had the guts to decide for myself.

 When my mom had a miscarriage and filed for a leave, my dad had no choice to trust my mom's colleagues to see me off each time I leave and head home from school.
 I think that lasted for almost a month until I cannot take it any longer.
 One day I decided to take my own route, went home early and told my dad what I have done.

 "Why did you do it?"
 "What had gotten in that stubborn mind of yours again?
 Have you not thought that something might have happened to you?"
 Concern was written on my dad's face.
 I almost regretted what I have done but I have to tell him the reason why.

 I told him I did not want to be accompanied when I leave for school anymore and that I wanted to be with other kids when they walk their way home.
 I reasoned out that I did not want to be left out again after relying someone will be there for me, only to learn that I am alone afterwards.